-Administrative graduate assistantships are awarded to academically qualified students and these graduate assistants are assigned to work in various non-academic departments such as Admissions, Continuing Education, Enrollment Services, etc. Students interested in administrative graduate assistants should contact the Graduate School.
-In additional to academic achievement applicants for administrative graduate assistantships may be required to have specialized skills such as word processing, database skills, or public speaking/public relations skills.
+Administrative graduate assistantships are awarded to academically qualified students and these graduate assistants are assigned to work in various non-academic departments such as Admissions, Continuing Education, Enrollment Services, etc. Students interested in administrative graduate assistantships should contact the Graduate School.
+In additional to academic achievement, applicants for administrative graduate assistantships may be required to have specialized skills such as word processing, database skills, or public speaking/public relations skills.
 Administrative graduate assistantships are open to qualified students from any degree program.

 Resident hall graduate assistantships require the student to live in one of the on-campus resident halls and provide services as needed by the Office of Residence Life and Housing in the management of the dorms.
 Resident hall graduate assistantships require that the student is available weekends and evenings.
-In addition to the stipend and waiver of basic tuition provided to all graduate assistants, Resident hall graduate assistantships provide for room and board.
-Resident hall graduate assistantships require that the student is available one week before the start of classes for training and orientation.
-For information on Resident hall graduate assistantships, call the Office of Residence and Housing at 570-422-3138 or the Graduate School.
+In addition to the stipend and waiver of basic tuition provided to all graduate assistants, resident hall graduate assistantships provide for room and board.
+Resident hall graduate assistantships require that the student is available one week before the start of classes for training and orientation and one week after the end of the semester.
+For information on resident hall graduate assistantships, call the Office of Residence and Housing at 570-422-3138 or the Graduate School.